- #1. You can show you have the experience

 #6.
 You have volunteering experience

-While volunteering experience might not be a game-changer at first, it can make the difference between equally attractive candidates. indeed, volunteering gives you the opportunity to learn new skills and to show dedication and motivation that isn’t money-oriented.
+While volunteering experience might not be a game-changer at first, it can make the difference between equally attractive candidates. indeed, volunteering allows you to learn new skills and to show dedication and motivation that isn’t money-oriented.
 This is the perfect platform to demonstrate transferable skills to a potential employer.

 #7.
 You speak a foreign language

-It’s fair to say that unless a job requires you to speak a foreign language on a daily basis, most candidates assume that their linguistic skills are irrelevant.
-In reality, while the position you apply for might not have a need for your language skills, the business strategy might rely on your abilities for future growth.
+It’s fair to say that unless a job requires you to speak a foreign language daily, most candidates assume that their linguistic skills are irrelevant.
+While the position you apply for might not require your language skills, the business strategy might rely on your abilities for future growth.

 #8.
 Don’t rock the interview, run it

-Last, but not least, you can use the interview to demonstrate your enthusiasm.
+Last but not least, you can use the interview to demonstrate your enthusiasm.
 Aside from researching the company, you should be preparing questions.
-Ultimately, a recruiter is looking for someone who is so excited about the role that they are asking most of the questions.
-Asking about the department’s growth strategy or how to make a difference in the job may not provide you with clear answers, but it will indicate you care about the position.
+Ultimately, a recruiter is looking for someone so excited about the role that they ask most of the questions.
+Asking about the department’s growth strategy or how to make a difference in the job may not provide clear answers, but it will indicate you care about the position.

 The secret to landing a dream job is to get noticed by the Recruiter at every stage of the process.